kent-hervey/SampleSet/README.md

 Created this small, simple project as contribution to team assignment.

-SampleSet creates a set that has number of elements = quantity Returned Elements are random with lower bound of min, and upper bound of max
+SampleSet creates and returns as set based on arguments passed in:
+   * Quantity = number of elements in produced set
+   * max = maximum value of any element in the produced set
+   * min = minimum value of any element in the produced set
+   * max -min range must be large enough to accommodate quantity

+Elements are selected randomly to fill the set.

 Pushed for use by development team